anthonydb/practical-sql/resources.md

 [SciPy](https://www.scipy.org/): A collection of Python science and engineering libraries you can use with the PL/Python procedural language in PostgreSQL.

-[TimescaleDB](https://www.timescale.com/): A PostgreSQL-based database that specializes in handling time-series data.
+[TimescaleDB](https://www.timescale.com/): A PostgreSQL extension that specializes in handling time-series data.

 ### PostgreSQL News